Medical tourism for animals: how much does pet treatment cost in Mexico - ForumDaily

 Medical tourism for animals: how much does it cost to treat pets in Mexico

-If you have a dog, you know very well that if she gets sick, then in the US her treatment can cost a pretty penny.
-Hospitalizations, blood tests, X-rays, ultrasounds, intravenous medications, multiple consultations, emergency care - the bill will run into thousands of dollars.
-In Mexico, affordable medical services are available not only for people, but also veterinary care for your pets.
-International Living.
+If you have a dog, you are well aware that if he gets sick, his treatment can cost a pretty penny in the US.
+Hospitalization, blood tests, x-rays, ultrasounds, intravenous medications, multiple consultations, emergency care - the bill will run into thousands of dollars.
+In Mexico, inexpensive medical services are available not only for people, but also veterinary care for your pets, reports International Living.

 Photo: IStock